Windowed envelope: Advantages and disadvantages

 The window permits text on the letter itself to be used simultaneously as the address of the recipient and the return-address of the sender, reducing the need to print the addresses onto the envelope itself, which at the time of Callahan's invention was done with the aid of a typewriter.
 This arguably amounts to a savings in materials, particularly through the reduction in ink usage; but on the other hand the window has to be cut out and sometimes replaced by an additional material called a patch (originally glassine but now plastic).
 This makes the envelope more expensive.
 There is also the argument that the paper of the envelope can be substituted with lesser-quality paper as the envelope no longer must be written upon; this perhaps was more relevant at the time of Callahan's invention but is a somewhat specious claim today.
 Over time the quality of paper generally has improved.
 Satisfactorily-strong envelopes for business and general-purpose domestic correspondence can be, and are, in fact made out of paper of various qualities.
 In Britain by the 1940s, during World War 2, envelopes were made out of newspaper because of the paper shortage.

 Additional savings can be achieved by removing the time spent inscribing additional addresses upon the envelope.
 At the time, large business offices—particularly within the telegram industry—employed corps of envelope addressers who wrote the addresses upon envelopes.
 In addition to the labor costs, this method was prone to mismatches, where the address on the letter header within would not be the same as the address upon the envelope.

+Providing a windowed envelope for returning a bill payment forces the payee to return the bill's tear-off stub with the payment, making it easier to ensure the payment is credited to the correct account.

 Owing to the benefits in both time, cost, and quality, the windowed envelope design has become nearly ubiquitous among modern commercial mailings.

 Regarding recycling after use: plastic windows are not normally a problem for paper mills as the window can usually be easily screened out during the manufacturing process.